Comments, Questions, and Internet Links

 No, Star Parties are held rain or shi ... er ... well ... clear skies.
 If it's too cloudy/rainy/windy/dusty/humid (we get strange weather up here sometimes) to do our observing, we conduct indoor programs instead.
-These can include, but are not limited to, "virtual" Sky tours, spectroscopy demonstrations (an activity designed to give our visitors a better understanding of how astronomers learn about the universe), presentations on satellite viewing, etc. Occasionally, research astronomers will join us to provide talks on their current research programs.
+These may include "virtual" Sky tours, spectroscopy demonstrations (an activity designed to give our visitors a better understanding of how astronomers learn about the universe), or presentations on satellite viewing.
+Occasionally, research astronomers will join us to provide talks on their current research programs.
 Because we have such a wide array of interesting, educational programs to present on these nights, many visitors who've joined both clear-night and cloudy-night programs tell us that they feel like they learned even more about astronomy on the cloudy-night.
 We do understand that some folks, for whatever reason, may not want to stay for these indoor programs.
-For those who decide NOT to participate in any of our indoor activities, rain-checks are typically offered to those who purchased passes at the door and reschedules are offered to those who made online reservations.
+For those who decide NOT to participate in any of our indoor activities, rain-checks are typically offered and reschedules are offered to those who made online reservations.
 Refunds, minus a small processing fee, are typically also made available on completely cloudy/rainy nights.
 The rain-checks, reschedules, and refunds process will be discussed at the beginning of the program or at whatever time it is deemed that a nominal Star Party program cannot be offered.
 Rain-checks, reschedules, and refunds are typically only offered at the beginning of the program ... after the talks, demos, etc., have begun, we assume those remaining plan to stay.
 For more on what happens at our Star Parties, be sure to read the "Learn more about what happens at the Star Parties ..." drop-down text available on the Star Party & Twilight Program page.

 Directions to the Observatory from the major highways in the area are available in the Visiting section of our site.

-Officially the Observatory/Visitors Center is closed on Thanksgiving Day, Christmas Day, and New Years' Day, and we don't conduct Star Party programs on Christmas Eve or New Year's Eve.
+The Visitors Center is closed on Thanksgiving Day, Christmas Day, and New Years' Day.
+Star Party programs are not scheuled on Christmas Eve or New Year's Eve.
 The Gift Shop is closed one day each year near the end of August in order to conduct an annual inventory.
 If you are wondering if this may happen on the day you're planning to visit, feel free to call us (432-426-3640).
 Other than these times, the Center is open 10:00 A.M. to 5:30 P.M. every day.

 Our web site is designed to provide the most current information in the most timely way.
 We have little printed information which is much more generic than what appears on these pages.
 What we do have printed can be obtained by calling the Visitors Center at 432-426-3640.

-Tours of our facility are conducted every day at 11:00 A.M.. and 2:00 P.M. which is the best way to see the research areas.
-Nighttime access is generally restricted to our Rebecca Gale Telescope Park at the Frank Bash Visitors Center where our thrice-week evening Star Parties are conducted and occasional Special Viewing programs on our research telescopes.
+Tours of our facility are conducted every day at 11:00 A.M. and 2:00 P.M.
+Nighttime access is generally restricted to our Rebecca Gale Telescope Park at the Frank Bash Visitors Center where Star Parties are conducted and occasional Special Viewing programs on our research telescopes.

 All programs are subject to capacity limits.
-All programs are subject to selling out so advance reservations are STRONGLY encouraged.
-To ensure program participation, make advance reservations using our online reservations system for our regular weekly programs, the Guided Tours, Solar Viewings, Twilight Programs, and Star Parties.
-Occasionally, passes for these programs may be available at the door at a higher price but availability will be strictly limited.
-Do yourself a favor and make reservations online if you plan to participate in ANY of our programs.
+Reservations are STRONGLY encouraged as many programs sell out in advance.
+Check our online reservations system for our regular weekly programs, the Guided Tours, Solar Viewings, Twilight Programs, and Star Parties.
 Reservations are also required (typically months in advance) for our Special Viewing Nights on the 107", 82", and 36" research telescopes.

 As much as we'd like to start the Star Parties in the Summer at an earlier time, it is just not dark enough to do so until nearly 10:00 P.M.
 The Observatory is located very far west in the Central Time zone, so while we are in the same time zone as Houston, Dallas, San Antonio, and Austin, the times of sunrise and sunset are very different.
 In fact, the Sun sets at the Observatory almost an hour later than it does in Houston.

 Having a telescope is not necessary ... we've got quite a few.
 Come on up and join us for a tour of the night sky.
 All you really need is a desire to learn about the night sky.
 Binoculars can help as well (but, once again, they aren't necessary.)